renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_financial.md

-Job to be done: [include here the market definition of the segment, if chosen by the user, or job to be done mapped] Job Step: {Job Step provided by the user, otherwise consider the Job to be done as a whole}
-Perspective Role: Solution Acquisition Decision Maker `<segment:>`
+Job to be done: [include here the market definition of the segment, if chosen by the user, or job to be done mapped] Perspective Role: Solution Acquisition Decision Maker `<segment:>`
 [all info of the segment chosen by the user] `</segment>`
-`<situational factors and variables>` [include here the list of factors and variables discovered in the previous step] `</situational factors and variables>`

 # Process to follow: